concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 ### Reference Links
 As an alternative to inline links, reference links can be used.
 This can help make the Markdown source more readable, especially for table headers or lengthy commands.

 Reference links have a set of square brackets immediately after the link text’s closing square bracket.
-Then, anywhere in the document, you define the link text.
+The link definition can then be placed anywhere in the document.
 See the [Markdown syntax page](https://daringfireball.net/projects/markdown/syntax#link) for more details.

 <div class="example">
   <h3>Examples</h3>